Memora: A Harmonic Memory Representation Balancing Abstraction and Specificity: Experiments

 \subsubsection{Performance Analysis}

-Table~\ref{tab:locomo} presents the comparative results on the LoCoMo dataset.
+Table~\ref{tab:locomo} presents the results on the LoCoMo dataset.
 Our best-performing configuration, \textsc{Memora} with the \textit{Policy Retriever}, achieves a score of \textbf{0.863}, followed by the \textit{Semantic Retriever} variant at 0.849. \textsc{Memora} demonstrates superior performance across all four task categories, establishing a new state-of-the-art.

 Notably, \textsc{Memora} surpasses the \textit{Full Context} baseline (0.825).
 We attribute this result to Memora's ability to reduce ``context noise".
-By filtering out irrelevant dialogue turns and presenting a crystallized memory structure, \textsc{Memora} prevents the dilution of the model's attention mechanism, effectively proving that \textit{curated} context leads to sharper reasoning than \textit{complete} context.

-\textsc{Memora} significantly outperforms strong baselines, including RAG (0.633), as well as other competitive memory systems such as Mem0 (0.653) and Nemori (0.794).
+By filtering out irrelevant dialogue turns and presenting a crystallized memory structure, \textsc{Memora} prevents the dilution of the model's attention mechanism, effectively proving that \textit{curated} context leads to sharper reasoning than \textit{complete} context. \textsc{Memora} also significantly outperforms strong baselines, including RAG (0.633), as well as other competitive memory systems such as Mem0 (0.653) and Nemori (0.794).
 This performance gap validates the utility of our harmonic structure.
-As detailed in the case study (Appendix~\ref{app:case_study}), this success is driven by the synergy between our components: while the primary abstraction and cue anchors enable the model to \textit{pinpoint} targets with high precision, the underlying index-value representation ensures the optimal balance between specificity and abstraction.
 The Policy Retriever further amplifies these gains by leveraging cue anchors to actively navigate the memory graph, ensuring that contextually linked information is retrieved even when it is not semantically adjacent.

 Table \ref{tab:longmemeval} presents the performance on the LongMemEval dataset, where our method consistently outperforms strong baselines, achieving an accuracy of 87.4\%.